rusbomber/vokoscreenNG/.github/ISSUE_TEMPLATE/bug_report.md

 **Please note the following**
 Only complete bug reports will be processed.
-If the bug report is not complete, it will be deleted without asking.
+If the bug report does not contain a vokoscreenNG log, it will not be processed and will be deleted without asking.

 **Bug report checklist**